jasalt/bvv/README.md

 Expects VVV Vagrant to use VirtualBox provider (Ubuntu 24.04), might require modifications to work with Docker provider.
 # Issues

-- `bvv pull` broken outside plugin/theme repo but `bvv pull -all` works
+- `pull` broken outside plugin/theme repo but `bvv pull -all` works
-- Shellcheck warnings
+- `pull` does not exclude `wp-content-exclude` config entries in any way
+- `pull` --no-import/--no-delete flags not implemented
+- `pull` post-commands not implemented

 Issues can be raised on Codeberg issue tracker or by sending me a message.